What’s at the end of your proverbial rainbow?

 As I approach the ripe age of 30, I have this nagging thought that I should have everything figured out by now.
 I should know what I want to be when I grow up, a clear plan to get there, and what my end goal even looks like.

 How hard would it be to spend a couple of weeks a year getting lost in Europe, or visiting friends in Asia or South America?
+To take a mini retirement.
 All while lugging my tablet around and writing articles or working on a novel.
 Not terribly difficult I’d imagine.
 But I tell myself I can’t afford it, it’s too risky, or I should focus on my career, etc, etc. I rattle off dozens of excuses.

 With that in mind, I am writing this article on how we can all test our pot of gold.